-Hopefully I have made the general case that we have limited resources to continue generating and using energy in the way we do and that using less is the best global solution.
-However, what does it mean to the individual, the home owner or the business manager?
-In addition to doing the right thing for the planet and our descendants, there is one compelling incentive - money.
+Some people talk about the electricity supply/demand problem as "keeping the lights on".
+Personally, I believe we should be thinking about keeping the lights off more often.
+In addition to doing the right thing for the planet and our descendants, by using less energy, there is one compelling incentive - money.
 Using less energy now will not only save on cost now, but also in the future.
-As electricity prices continue to rise (they have doubled in the last 10 years) then any investment in saving energy now will be an insurance against the rising cost of an essential purchase.
+As electricity prices continue to rise (they have doubled in the last ten years) then any investment in saving energy now will be an insurance against the rising cost of an essential purchase.